On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Introduction

+In other words, every infinite group with finite NCC in one of these classes is either infinite cyclic or infinite dihedral.
 For (a) this was proved by Groves and Wilson~\cite{GW}.
-Von Puttkamer and Wu proved the result for classes (b)-(e) in \cite{vPW} and for (f) in \cite[Theorem~2.11]{vPW2}.\footnote{Technically, the results for all classes (a)-(f) were not established until \cite{vPW2} since \cite{GW} and \cite{vPW} dealt not with groups with finite NCC, but with groups satisfying the related property (BVC) -- see \S~\ref{subsec:BVC}.
+Von Puttkamer and Wu proved the result for classes (b)-(e) in \cite{vPW} and for (f) in \cite[Theorem~2.11]{vPW2}.\footnote{Technically, the results for all classes (a)-(f) were not established until \cite{vPW2} since \cite{GW} and \cite{vPW} dealt not with groups with finite NCC, but with groups satisfying the related property (BVC) -- see \S~\ref{sec:BVC}.
 However, the proofs of the corresponding results for (BVC) are completely analogous.} Finally, (g) is a combination of (a) and a theorem of Bernik~\cite{Be} (see Theorem~\ref{Bernik} for the statement) which, in turn, is based on the existence of generic elements in Zariski-dense subgroups of semisimple algebraic groups in characteristic zero, established by Prasad and Rapinchuk in \cite{PR} (see also Proposition~3.5 and Remark~3.6 in \cite{CRRZ}).

 Since finitely generated linear groups are residually finite, the result for (f) is a special case of Theorem~\ref{main:discrete}.
-However, our original proof of Theorem~\ref{main:discrete} which only applied to finitely generated groups actually reduced Theorem~\ref{main:discrete} to the corresponding result for (f).
-To prove Theorem~\ref{main:discrete} in the general case we will use a similar reduction strategy, but instead of \cite[Theorem~2.11]{vPW2} we will apply the above theorem from \cite{Be}.
+However, we originally proved Theorem~\ref{main:discrete} only for finitely generated groups, and the proof relied on the corresponding result for (f).
+To prove Theorem~\ref{main:discrete} in the general case we will use a similar strategy, but instead of \cite[Theorem~2.11]{vPW2} we will apply the above theorem from \cite{Be}.

 .12cm Note that if a group $G$ has finite NCC, then obviously so do all its quotients.
 Thus, we get an immediate consequence of Theorem~\ref{main:discrete} applicable to arbitrary discrete groups.